39aldo39/klfc/doc/layout.md

 A filter starts with `only` or `no`, followed by a list of outputs, separated with a comma or a space, for example `no KLC,PKL` A filter of the form `only outputs` causes the layout to only be active for the outputs in `outputs`.
 A filter of the form `no outputs` causes the layout to only be active for the outputs not in `outputs`.
 The supported outputs are `JSON`, `XKB`, `PKL`, `KLC` and `keylayout`.

-Shiftstates
+Shiftlevels
 -----------

-The `shiftstates` attribute determines which layer is activated when modifiers are active.
+The `shiftlevels` attribute determines which layer is activated when modifiers are active.
 It is a list of multiple modifiers, where the nth layer will be active if the nth modifiers are pressed.
 For example, `[ "None", "Shift", "AltGr", "Shift+AltGr" ]` will trigger the first layer when no modifiers are active, the second layer when shift is pressed, etc. Each element in the list are multiple modifiers separated with `+`, where `None` can be used to denote the absence of modifiers.
-Alternatively, a list of modifiers can be used, in which case the previous example becomes `[ [], ["Shift"], ["AltGr"], ["Shift","AltGr"] ]`.
+It is also possible to separate multiple possibilities with z `|`.
+For example, `[ "None", "NumLock|Shift+AltGr" ]` will trigger the second layer when Num Lock is pressed or when shift and AltGr are both pressed.

 The supported modifiers are: